nuelwhite/portfolio_website/README.md

 - various tabs of the page (about, contact, projects, blogs) all under seperately grouped in respective directories

 you can follow this link to check out my website: https://nuelwhite.github.io/portfolio_website

+#### PS:
+I will be updating the website intermittently.
+This is only the schematics i developed.
+I will be populating and updating it with time